Ghana’s Founder-Father: My Pride And My Shame – Where Are We Drifting?

-However, it took a whole continental body, the African Union, to recognize to contribution of the Osagyefo, Dr. Kwame Nkrumah, to the liberation struggle of Africa – hence the honour of his birthday, September 21 each year to be continentally observed as AFRICA DAY.
+However, it took a whole continental body, the African Union, to recognize the contribution of the Osagyefo, Dr. Kwame Nkrumah, to the liberation struggle of Africa – hence the honour of his birthday, September 21 each year to be continentally observed as AFRICAN UNION DAY.

 We have chosen to rather bring the negatives of the 1950s and 1960s of the 20th to the 21st Century.
 And we feel no shame to be referring to our failures as against the now advanced economies of Malaysia, South Korea, Singapore and others.